Join us on September 13th, 2025!

 Wanna see all the malaise action but don't have a vehicle to flaunt?
 No problem!
 This show is open to the public so bring your friends, family, and anyone else who wants to see some neat rides.
 Pets are welcome as well as any food.
 This will be a rain or shine event so expect the best weather but plan for the worst.

-All proceeds will be donated to the wonderful folks over at Connected Lane County, minus the cost of hosting the show.
+All proceeds will be donated to the wonderful folks over at Birch Community Services.

 Location